Tanmoy037/multi-stage-docker/README.md

 # multi-stage-docker
-This is repo how I learned multi-stage docker buils
+This is repo how I learned multi-stage docker builds.